-The forward storage compartment below the cockpit sole is drained overboard by a macerator pump out system in the forward bilge below the berth in the cabin.
-The pump is activated by the Fish Box switch in the digital switch panel.
+The forward storage compartment below the cockpit sole is drained overboard by a macerator pump in the forward bilge below the berth in the cabin.
+The pump out system is activated by the Fwd Macerator switch in the helm touch screen display.

 Monitor the water level as the pump drains the fishbox and turn it off immediately when draining is complete.
-The pump will be damaged if it is allowed to run dry for more than 30 seconds.
+The pump could be damaged if it is allowed to run dry for more than 30 seconds.

-The hatch drain rail drains by gravity to a thru-hull fitting in the hull.
+The hatch drain rail drains by gravity to a thru-hull fitting in the hull side.